-But it’s entirely possible for any pet that has teeth, including the degu, to bite for a number of reasons.
-It’s really important to get to know the reasons why a degu might bite and learn the warning signs.
+But it’s entirely possible for any pet with teeth, including the degu, to bite for several reasons.
+It’s really important to know why a degu might bite and learn the warning signs.

 The Degu Bite

 Degus are prey animals that have little real defense mechanisms against their predators.
 In the wild, they will often just run away from a confrontation and hide in their burrow.
 But your degu doesn’t have a lot of room to hide and run away in a caged environment.
 It’s not entirely surprising that a degu bites when you suddenly grab him – even if your intentions are not bad.

 There might be a lot of different psychological reasons why your degu bites you, but the most common reasons are really straightforward:

 - scared: if you reach for your degu from above the degus’ instinct takes over and thinks it’s a predator bird trying to catch them.
 Your degu doesn’t have another way to escape except by squirming and trying to get loose, or by trying to bite.

 - stress: a stressed degu doesn’t feel well and won’t like to be handled.
 If you notice signs of stress don’t try to pick up your degu.
 Just let it calm down and try again at a later moment when your degu is calm and stress-free.